adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import StaticFiles from "@adaptivestone/framework/services/http/middleware/StaticFiles.js";
 ```

-Handle static files.
-Moslty for the dev purposes.
-In production better to handle files via webserver.
+Handles static files.
+Mostly for development purposes.
+In production, it is better to handle files via a web server.

 #### Parameters

-folders - array of folders to hanle files.
-Required parameter
+`folders` - an array of folders to handle files from.
+Required parameter.

 ```javascript
   static get middleware() {